sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/install-plugins.md

 ---
 title: "Install Sensu plugins"
 linkTitle: "Install Plugins"
 description: "Sensu plugins provide executables for performing status or metric checks, mutators for changing data to a desired format, and handlers for performing an action on a Sensu event.
-Read this plugin installation guide to learn how to install plugins with assets and use Sensu Community plugins with Sensu Go."
+Read this plugin installation guide to learn how to install plugins with dynamic runtime assets and use Sensu Community plugins with Sensu Go."
 weight: 130
 version: "6.0"
 product: "Sensu Go"